awez/amirrajan.github.com/a-dark-room/index.md

 **Aug 25, 2013: Taking a Break to Scratch a NodeJS Itch**

 I've spent the last 8 days on the Dusty Path.
 Adding the Iron Mine, Coal Mine, Sulfur Mine, working through road creation, and working through unlocking Workshop items.
-I Needed another break.
-I spent the next week working on a Twitter mashup written in NodeJS (github.com/amirrjan/sortis).
+I needed another break.
+I spent the next week working on a Twitter mashup written in NodeJS (github.com/amirrajan/sortis).

 **Sep 18, 2013: My First "Not .Net" Presentation**